return42/sphkerneldoc/doc/books/kernel-locking/Efficiency.rst

             wmb();
             list->next = new;

-The ``wmb()`` is a write memory barrier.
+The :c:func:`wmb()` is a write memory barrier.
 It ensures that the first operation (setting the new element's ``next`` pointer) is complete and will be seen by all CPUs, before the second operation is (putting the new element into the list).
-This is important, since modern compilers and modern CPUs can both reorder instructions unless told otherwise: we want a reader to either not see the new element at all, or see the new element with the ``next`` pointer correctly pointing at the rest of the list.
+This is important, since modern compilers and modern CPUs can both reorder instructions unless told
+otherwise: we want a reader to either not see the new element at all, or see the new element with the ``next`` pointer correctly pointing at the rest of the list.

-Fortunately, there is a function to do this for standard ``struct list_head`` lists: ``list_add_rcu()`` (``include/linux/list.h``).
+Fortunately, there is a function to do this for standard :c:type:`struct list_head` lists: :c:func:`list_add_rcu()` (``include/linux/list.h``).

 Removing an element from the list is even simpler: we replace the